-If your property is in unincorporated King County and you want to undertake development activity, you will need to obtain approval from the King County Department of Permitting and Environmental Review Services (DPER). will coordinate review of applications for building permits, subdivisions, rezones, and lot line adjustments and will require information demonstrating that water is available to serve the property.
-If you are proposing to obtain water from a private water system (a well connected to a single home), you will need at least five acres of property located in a Rural-designated area (as opposed to inside the Urban Growth Area).
-A private water system on five acres of property is allowed within the Urban- designated area only if public water cannot be provided in a timely and reasonable manner.
-However, any property owner receiving permission to put a private system in an Urban area must agree to connect to a public water system when public water is available.
-In all cases, you will need approval of the private well site from the Seattle-King County Department of Public Health.
+If your property is in unincorporated King County and you want to undertake development activity, you will need to obtain approval from the King County Department of Permitting and Environmental Review ((Services-)) (DPER).
+DPER will coordinate review of applications for building permits, subdivisions, rezones, and lot line adjustments and will require information demonstrating that water is available to serve the property.
+If you are proposing to obtain water from a private water system (a well connected to a single home), you will need at least five acres of property located in ((a Rural-designated area (as opposed to inside the Urban Growth-Area))) the Rural Area.
+A private water system on five acres of property is allowed within the Urban ((-designated a))Area only if public water cannot be provided in a timely and reasonable manner.
+However, any property owner receiving permission to put a private system in ((an-)) the Urban ((a))Area must agree to connect to a public water system when public water is available.
+In all cases, you will need approval of the private well site from ((the Seattle-King-County Department of Public Health)) Public Health - Seattle & King County.

 If you are proposing to obtain water from a public water system, then you need to obtain a certificate of water availability from the public water system.
 The certificate demonstrates that the public water system has water available to serve the new connection or connections being proposed.
 Sometimes a public water system is limited in its ability to provide water to new connections because of supply, water right or infrastructure limitations.
 In such cases, the water system may declare a moratorium on new connections and may not issue new certificates of water availability.
-Several water utilities in the county have declared moratoria over the years, including Covington Water District, King County Water District 111, Sammamish Plateau Water and Sewer District, City of North Bend, and King County Water District 19.
+Several water utilities in the county have declared moratoria over the years ((, including Covington Water District, King County Water District 111, Sammamish Plateau Water and Sewer District, City of North Bend, and King County Water District 19)).